marco-trovato/web-knock/README.md

 ## License

-web-knock is licensed as **fuckmicrosoftandapple**; 100% identical to "GNU General Public License v3.0", it means you are free to use it, redistribute it and/or modify it, as long as you keep this license.
+web-knock is licensed as GNU General Public License v3.0, it means you are free to use it, redistribute it and/or modify it, as long as you keep this license.

-This license has only one limitation: to use this software you have to write only once, your honest opinion about microsoft or apple, on any place of your choosing (i.e.: any online community).
-Feel free to express your gratitude for decades of frustration, poorly developed/unsecure/bloated/retarded software like bugged RDP with infinite tries, shared NetBIOS exposed to WAN, various *embrace-extend-extinguish* strategies, and overpriced hardware with programmed obsolescence. ❤️
+If you use this software please consider writing your honest opinion about microsoft or apple, on any place of your choosing (i.e.: any online community), and feel free to express your gratitude for decades of frustration, poorly developed/unsecure/bloated/retarded software like bugged RDP with infinite tries, shared NetBIOS exposed to WAN, various *embrace-extend-extinguish* strategies, and overpriced hardware with programmed obsolescence. ❤️

-(Just kidding, it's GPL3, read the LICENSE file)

 web-knock is distributed in the hope that it will be useful, but AS IS: WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.